Image includes three cupcakes, all with yellow frosting and a cookie in the frosting for decoration.

 If you use Tasty Recipes:

-Food bloggers who use Tasty Recipes to output recipe schema can use Create which is free to publish roundup posts that output ItemList schema.
-Or, Tasty Roundups, the new paid plugin from Tasty Recipes does the trick too!
+Food bloggers who use Tasty Recipes to output recipe schema can use Tasty Roundups, the paid plugin from Tasty Recipes.

 4. FAQ schema

-A word of caution!
 At Foodie Digital we’ve audited hundreds of food blogs.
-In our experience, the desire to add FAQ schema to a recipe post is pushing a lot of food bloggers to over-optimize their blog posts.
+In our experience, the desire to add FAQ schema to a recipe post sadly causes a lot of food bloggers to over-optimize their blog posts.
 This is not good and definitely not what Google wants.
-Answering reader questions in a post is valuable!
-The Q&As simply do not need to marked up with FAQ schema.
+Answering a few recipe specific questions for readers in a post is valuable!
+These Q&As simply do not need to marked up with FAQ schema.

 Examples to help you understand/decide which type of schema to use use and when to use it